How to Ask for a Raise When You’re Underpaid: 5-Step Guide

 Employers don’t hand out pay increases like candy on Halloween.
 If you want to make more money, you have to ask for it.
 And before you do that, you have to know why you’re asking.

-Most Americans are earning about $5,000 less than what they’re worth, according to a study by Glassdoor.
+Most Americans are earning about $5,000 fewer than what they’re worth, according to a study by Glassdoor.
 And not earning what you deserve is one of the most common reasons for asking for a raise.

 Make an appointment to talk to your supervisor.
 Don’t be afraid to ask for more money if you’ve proven yourself in your current role.
 If possible, bring data that shows you’re underpaid.

 A promotion is a highly sought-after badge of honor, but it doesn’t automatically come with more money.
 Ask for a pay raise if you’ve taken on additional responsibility and your employer hasn’t compensated you for it.
 It doesn’t have to be after an official promotion.
 If your scope of work has increased or changed, you’re in a position to negotiate your salary.

 Before you meet with your boss, take an inventory of your tasks and responsibilities and self-assess your performance.
 Your supervisor should be aware of your efforts if you’re exceeding expectations.
 If they’re not, it’s time to communicate with them.

 Share your accomplishments frequently instead of waiting for your annual employee review.
 Your manager is more likely to approve your pay raise if they already recognize you as a super-star employee.